 Ohsweken First Baptist church wants to create a space of Prayer and trust amongst the community.
 Our hope is that you will feel open to asking for prayer and trusting that we will pray for you as a community and Family.
 Please Contact Brian and Andrea Chiki through Email or Phone Ohswekenbaptist@gmail.com or (519) 445-0589

 The Golden spoons purpose is to serve the Seniors in the community through Fellowship and Food.
 The purpose is to create community and serve them and share in the wisdom that they give.

 New life Clothings purpose is to provide a space for Families and individuals in the Community to come and recieve Clothes and other items they may need.
-December 14th – New life clothing will be open to serve you!
+January 11th – New life clothing will be open to serve you!
 Come on out and get your winter attire!
-Call us or visit on Fridays we are Read more about New Life Clothing Events[…]
+Call us or visit on Fridays we are always Read more about New Life Clothing Events[…]